Sustainability

 User Research

-Identify pain-points of sharing kitchens with multiple people.
+Identify pain points of sharing a kitchen with multiple people.

 Key insights